rajannnnnnn/Sql-E_COMMERCE_CUSTOMER_CHURN_ANALYSIS/README.md

 order counts are more than the average number of orders placed by all customers.
 30.
-a) Create a ‘customer_returns’ table in the ‘ecomm’ database and insert the following data:
+    - ) Create a ‘customer_returns’ table in the ‘ecomm’ database and insert the following data:
 ReturnID CustomerID ReturnDate RefundAmount
 1001 50022 2023-01-01 2130